stenlarsson/tetattds/tetattds/readme.txt

   * A new server gui written in C++/CLI (needs .NET Framework 2.0)
   * Close button added to keyboard dialog and others

+2.0 (20070218)
+  * New graphics!
+  * New sound and music!
+  * Now saves highscores to FAT if available (otherwise it uses SRAM)
+  * Server now works on ppc
+  * Bug fixes
+  * Improved building from source
+  * Built with latest devkitpro

 Credits
 -------